ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 - Add the necessary logic is respective states of Message handling loop to handle subsequent processing and actions.

-Note: This example plug-in follows Queued Message Handler design pattern to ensure a responsive UI, while the choice of design pattern can vary based on the application needs.
+Note: This example plug-in uses the Queued Message Handler design pattern to handle a responsive UI, while the choice of design pattern can vary based on the application needs.